 6. The Truth About Missing Flight MH-370 Has Been Covered Up

 When a commercial flight from Kuala Lumpur to Beijing vanished without a trace on March 8th, 2014, conspiracy theorist were quick to speculate that there was more to this story than the media were reporting.

 There are so many theories as to what happened to the missing Boeing 777.
 Everything from it being hijacked and flown to a small village in Afghanistan, to claims that the plane along with its 239 passengers were sucked into the Bermuda Triangle.
 The plane didn't actually fly over the infamous triangle but it's been incorrectly suggested that the area where MH370 vanished is on the exact opposite side of the globe to the Bermuda Triangle.

-One major news outlet claimed that the flight could have been the world's first cyber hijack, saying hackers could have accessed the aircraft's flight computer.
+outlet claimed that the flight could have been the world's first cyber hijack, saying hackers could have accessed the aircraft's flight computer.

 On the flight's manifest were 20 employees of US technology company Freescale Semiconductor, it's rumoured that the company had developed cloaking technology and the plane was hijacked to get hold of the organisation's secrets.
 Surely it would have just been easier to kidnap the staff on the way to the airport or outside their workplace?

 It seems that the fate of MH370 was predicted by rapper, Pitbull.
 In his song 'Get It Started' he sings the lyrics, "now it's off to Malaysia" and "two passports, three cities, two countries, one day."

 Some believe that terrorists hijacked the plane and landed it somewhere to be used at a later date in a 9/11-style attack while other think the Boeing was landed on the more than adequate runway at the US military's base on the island Diego Garcia.